Socrats/EGTTools/docs/tutorials/analytical_methods.rst

 that come along when individuals interact in finite populations :cite:p:`traulsen2006stochastic`.

 We now consider a finite population of :math:`Z` individuals, who interact in groups of size :math:`N\in[2,Z]`, in which they engage in strategic interactions (or games).
-Each individual can adopt one of the $n_s$ strategies.
+Each individual can adopt one of the :math:`n_s` strategies.
 The success (or fitness) of an individual can be computed as the expected payoff of the game in a given state :math:`\vec{x}`.